 Do you struggle with organizing your research data?
 This workshop teaches practical techniques for organizing your data files.
 Topics include: file and folder organizational structures and file naming.
-Slides from the latest Data Management File Organizations (pdf) plus File Naming and Organizing Worksheet (rtf).
+Slides from the latest Data Management File Organizations (pdf) plus materials to help you establish your file organization system.

 - Data Management: Version Control

 Are you or your research group having trouble tracking versions of your datasets?
 This workshop covers techniques and software to help you manage your versions.
 See our Version Control handout (pdf).

 - Data Management: Strategies for Data Sharing and Storage

 Not sure how to publish and share your data?
 Unclear on the best formats and information to include for optimal data reuse?
 This workshop will review existing options for long-term storage and strategies for sharing data with other researchers.
 Topics will include: data publication and citation, persistent identifiers, versioning, data formats and metadata for reuse, repositories, cost models and management strategies.
 Slides from the latest Strategies for Data Sharing and Storage Slides (pdf)